RadiusDataSystemsLLC/Legal/Corporate Website/DataDeletionPolicy.md

-<h1 id="data-deletion-policy">Data Deletion Policy</h1>
+<h1 id="data-deletion-policy">DATA DELETION POLICY</h1>
 <p><code>Last Updated: February 09, 2023</code></p>
 <p>Other applications and systems that we maintain or operate have their own separate policies and procedures.
-Information on those can be accessed here: <a href="https://github.com/RadiusDataSystemsLLC/Legal/wiki">https://github.com/RadiusDataSystemsLLC/Legal/wiki</a>.
+Information on those can be accessed here: <a href="https://github.com/RadiusDataSystemsLLC/Legal/blob/main/README.md">RDS Service Policy Index</a>.
 This policy relates only to the corporate website (<a href="https://www.radiusdatasystems.com">https://www.radiusdatasystems.com</a>) and any website of ours that links to this data deletion policy.</p>
 <h2 id="purpose">Purpose</h2>
 <p>This document sets out our policy for responding to requests for deletion of data under data protection law.
 This document explains the rights of the data subject in relation to data deletion and the responsibilities of Radius Data Systems, LLC in responding with such a request.</p>
 <h2 id="individual-rights">Individual Rights</h2>